Billy Hatcher: Personal life

-Hatcher and his wife Karen have a son, Derek, who was Florida's 2004 Class A Player of the Year in football at Berkley Prep in Tampa, Florida and then played safety for the University of Richmond football team that won the 2008 NCAA FCS National Championship.
+Hatcher and his wife Karen have a son, Derek, who was Florida's 2004 Class 2A State Player of the Year in football at Berkeley Prep in Tampa, Florida.
+He then played safety for the University of Richmond football team, where he was a 2x All-Conference Player and won the 2008 NCAA FCS National Championship.
 The couple also have a daughter, Chelsea, who played soccer at the University of Tennessee from 2008 to 2011.
 She was selected to the All-SEC first team in 2010.
 She had 11 career goals, six assists and 28 total points over 58 matches played during her three-year stint at Rocky Top.
 She has also moved into fifth all-time in the UT history books by launching 224 total shots (64 on frame).
 She is an attorney and works as an Assistant District Attorney for Jared Effler.
 On March 14, 2025, she completed the Trial Advocacy Course.

 He is now an assistant coach for the Madeira Mustangs—a high school football team in Cincinnati, Ohio.